Merck Manual

 Most types of folliculitis are caused by bacteria, usually Staphylococcus bacteria (staph infection).
 Other types of bacteria and fungus can also cause folliculitis.

 You usually get folliculitis where your skin is moist or irritated from rubbing, such as the skin that's under sports equipment or on your buttocks.
-Or you can get folliculitis if you:
+You are more likely to get folliculitis if you are an older adult or have:

 What are the symptoms of folliculitis?